Pottstown, Pennsylvania: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Pottstown, Pennsylvania has a humid subtropical climate, abbreviated Cfa on climate maps.
 Using the freezing mark as a boundary (as is more common in the US), the climate was hot-summer humid continental (Dfa) with January averaging below freezing until the most recent temperature numbers.
 The hardiness zone is 7a.
-Despite global warming heavy snow remains occasionally possible.
+Heavy snowfall remains occasionally possible.

+Pottstown lacks an official weather station as administered from the regional National Weather Service office in Mount Holly, New Jersey.
+Temperatures average a little higher than the closest official weather station serving Reading from Bern Township, Berks County due to the difference in latitude and elevation.